-Bakewell tart is the famous British tart made in the picturesque town of Bakewell in the Derbyshire Peak District.
-It is easy to make, is a delicious dessert and also makes a delightful afternoon treat.
-What is not to like
+There are some great in British tarts and puddings and Bakewell Tart is one of them.
+The tart originates in the picturesque town of Bakewell in the Derbyshire Peak District.
+It is easy to make, is a delicious dessert and also makes a delightful afternoon treat., a pudding, or simply a treat with a cup of tea.

 - For the Pastry